 At the time of writing, on the 30th January, 2020, 1,391 cases have now been confirmed within the UK.
 That number has now grown exponentially.

-In order to contain the virus, residents have been flown back to the UK from China, and kept under quarantine.
+In order to contain the virus, residents were been flown back to the UK from China, and kept under quarantine.
 Travel has been restricted to a number of countries to limit the spread, sporting and entertainments events have been cancelled or rescheduled, and educations facilities have closed or moved to online classes.

 Can I still buy stuff from China online?
 Or can this spread the virus?

 Yes, you can still buy items from online stores based in China.
-It’s unlikely the virus would live so long on the surface of a box or item, and it has not currently been determined whether 2019-nCoV can be spread on contaminated surfaces.
+It’s unlikely the virus would live so long on the surface of a box or item, and it has not currently been determined whether COVID-19 can be spread on contaminated surfaces.
 It seems more likely that in order for the virus to spread, an infected person would need to be in close proximity with someone else.